cepthomas/SbotScope/README.md

 # What It Is

-Show scope stack with color and style for current selection or all common ones.
+Similar to builtin ST commands with enhancements - shows scope stack with color and style for current selection or all common ones.
 Useful for figuring out color-schemes.

 Built for ST4 on Windows and Linux.